zeezee003/Netherat/Miscellaneous Files/Ember Wardens Journey.md

 Suddenly, the ground shook violently as one of the massive worms burst through nearby, tearing the ceiling apart.
 The tunnels began collapsing, forcing a desperate sprint.
 At a fork, you chose the organic path over the mechanical, sliding uncontrollably down into a vast cavern with a deep underwater lake.

-As you fell, [[D&D - Player/00 Netherat/Voro]]’s quick spellwork saved most of the party from plunging into the frigid water, though the massive electric serpent lurking below surely watched with hungry eyes. [[Eoran]], steady on his feet, caught [[Karlock]] before he could fall.
+As you fell, [[Voro]]’s quick spellwork saved most of the party from plunging into the frigid water, though the massive electric serpent lurking below surely watched with hungry eyes. [[Eoran]], steady on his feet, caught [[Karlock]] before he could fall.

 On the shore, strange fish-like humanoids clad in necron-esque armor awaited—[[Kuo-Toa]], survivors of ancient battles and enslaved to the machines.
 A towering statue and etched stones told of a hero bearing a trident who would come to free them.
 The[[ Kuo-Toa]] treated [[Eoran]] like a chosen one, seating him on a ceremonial chair and leading him to a sacred beached boat.